 Examining daily electronic cigarette puff topography among established and nonestablished cigarette smokers in their natural environment

-Conclusions: Our results demonstrate that topography characteristics differ by level of current cigarette smoking.
-This suggests that exposures to constituents of e-cigarettes depends on user characteristics and that specific topography parameters may be needed for different user populations when assessing ecigarette health effects.
+Conclusions: Our results demonstrate that topography characteristics differ by level of established cigarette smoking.
+This suggests that exposure to constituents of e-cigarettes depends on user characteristics and that specific topography parameters may be needed for different user populations when assessing e-cigarette health effects.